tirthshah7/Inspired-Energy-Optimizer-Website/README.md

-# Inspired Energy Optimizer Website
+# Inergy Website

-This is the marketing website for Inspired Energy Optimizer, an AI-powered energy intelligence platform for buildings and industrial sites.
+This is the marketing website for Inergy (Inspired Energy Optimizer), an AI-powered energy intelligence platform for buildings and industrial sites.
 The original design is available at https://www.figma.com/design/NVwXs9tyeFpaeDL6fUprUg/Energy-Command-Center-Website.

   ## Running the code